f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>proxies, gateways, and so on.
 They serve different roles in ensuring that the requests</span>
     <span>and responses are correctly transferred between the client and server.
 Typically, they</span>
     <span>use the Internet to send this information.</span><br/>
-    <span>A web server can usually handle multiple simultaneous connections and&mdash;when not</span>
+    <span>A web server can usually handle multiple simultaneous connections and when not</span>
-    <span>communicating with a client&mdash;spends its time listening for an incoming connection.</span>
+    <span>communicating with a client spends its time listening for an incoming connection.</span>
     <span>When one arrives, the server sends back a response to confirm its receipt.</span>
     <h3>The Request/Response Procedure</h3>
     <span>At its most basic level, the request/response process consists of a web browser asking</span>